vyly2106/Airbnb-marketing-analysis/README.md

 ## About Us

-This project was created by Theresa, Vy, and Marissa for the class [Data preparation and Workflow Management (dPrep)](https://dprep.hannesdatta.com/) at Tilburg University.
+This project was created by Theresa, Vy (Claudia Li), and Marissa for the class [Data preparation and Workflow Management (dPrep)](https://dprep.hannesdatta.com/) at Tilburg University.

 ## References